ukusormus/ci-security/ci-security-slides.md

 How to check open source licenses used in project.

+## Lab: License check

+Lab for checking what kinf of licenses are being used

 ## Static code analysis

 How to scan code for vulnerabilities e.g. with CodeQL (or GitHub Advanced Security).

+## Lab: Static code analysis

+Lab for scanning code for vulnerabilities.

 ## Secret scanning